SSWConsulting/SSW.Rules.Content/rules/manage-azure-costs/rule.md

 In addition to the overarching budget, specific apps can be targeted to monitor how much is being spent on them.
 Each time a new service is proposed, it is a good idea to have a cost conversation.
 Remember to jump into Azure and create a new budget to monitor that app.

+#### Subscriptions - Split costing by environment

+In addition to budgets, it's also a good idea to split costing between production and non-production scenarios.
+This can help diagnose why there are unexpected spend fluctuations e.g. performed load testing on the test site.
+Also, there are sometimes discounts that can be applied to a subscription only used for dev/test scenarios.

 ::: bad

 ![Figure: Bad Example - No budget has been set up, disaster could be imminent and no one would know🥶!](viewbudgetbad.png)